Does My Insurance Cover Drug Rehab at Desert Hope?

 Out of Network

-Desert Hope accepts most commercial insurance policies on an out-of-network basis.
-Depending on your policy and plan type, your insurance should still cover some of the costs even if the treatment is out-of-network.
+Desert Hope accepts many commercial insurance policies on an out-of-network basis.
+Depending on your policy and plan type, your insurance may still cover some of the costs even if the treatment is out-of-network.
 You may call us at any time to discuss in more detail your insurance policy or check your benefits using the form below.

 How Can I Check My Insurance?